ranja-sarkar/ranja-sarkar/README.md

 Hello there 👋

-I'm a Scientist - Physicist with more than a decade's experience in scientific research and publishing, plus I've an industry experience in Data Science Consulting of around 7 years now.
+I'm a Scientist - Physicist with more than a decade's experience in scientific research and publishing, plus an industry experience in Data Science Consulting of around 7 years now.

 Please visit my Research Gate profile to have a look at my publications. ↩️